Table of Contents

 Why am I still tired even though I am taking my medication?

-There are several reasons this might happen.
-Your dose may need adjusting, or you may have difficulty converting T4 into the active T3 hormone.
-Additionally, symptoms of fatigue can be caused by other issues frequently associated with thyroid problems, such as low Vitamin B12, Vitamin D, or iron levels.
-This is why our Gold and Platinum tests include these extra markers to help identify other potential causes of exhaustion.
+Your dose may need adjusting, or you may have difficulty converting T4 into active T3.
+Fatigue can also be caused by associated issues like low Vitamin B12, Vitamin D, or iron levels.
+Our Gold and Platinum tests help identify these other potential causes.

 Can I take my thyroid medication with my morning coffee?

-It is best to avoid this.
-Caffeine can significantly interfere with the absorption of Levothyroxine in the gut.
-For the best results, take your medication with plain water and wait at least 30 to 60 minutes before having your morning coffee or breakfast.
+No, it is best to avoid this.
+Caffeine interferes with the absorption of Levothyroxine.
+Take your medication with plain water and wait 30 to 60 minutes before having coffee or breakfast.

 Is it safe to switch between different brands of Levothyroxine?

-While the active ingredient (T4) is the same, different brands may use different fillers or binders.
-Some people are sensitive to these minor changes and find that switching brands makes their symptoms return or causes side effects.
-If you find a brand that works well for you, it is often helpful to ask your GP to specify that brand on your prescription for consistency.
+While the active ingredient is the same, different brands use different fillers.
+Some people are sensitive to these changes.
+If you find a brand that works for you, ask your GP to specify it on your prescription for consistency.